Don’t Panic! What to Do When You’re Too High

 - Just wait.
 Ride it out.
 You got this!

-To the last three, no, probably not, and definitely not.
-There have been precisely zero recorded cases of anyone being high forever and no one has ever died from a weed overdose.
-But let’s talk about what to do when you find yourself in the “higher than I wanted to be” category.
 One way to prepare for the experience is by reviewing the four stages of being high, which could have help you avoid this situation entirely, and we definitely recommend that you read our article about how to stay safe while enjoying cannabis after you finish this.

 If you don’t read any further, this piece of advice will help you through almost any calamity: don’t panic!
 This is important enough that we’re giving it to you before we even get to the list.
 You’re only going to have a bad time if you freak out and start making a lot of rash, overly intoxicated decisions—even being too high can be an educational experience if you keep your cool.
 Don’t panic and remember that you’re in control of your actions.
 Follow our four-step guide to managing the high and everything is going to be fine.